cupcake-recipes.com

 Ingredients

-• Cottage cheese: The star of the show.
-Full-fat yields the richest texture, but low-fat works perfectly fine too.
+• Cottage cheese: One cup does the trick.
+Full-fat gives the absolute best, fudgiest texture, but low-fat works just fine too.

-• Dutch-processed cocoa powder: This is key!
-It provides a deeper, darker, and smoother chocolate flavor than standard cocoa.
+• Dutch-processed cocoa powder: Half a cup.
+This gives a much deeper, smoother chocolate flavor than standard cocoa.

-• All-purpose flour: Gives our brownies just enough structure to hold together when sliced.
+• All-purpose flour: Half a cup to give the brownies just enough structure to hold together.

-• Chocolate chips: Because more chocolate is always a good idea!
+• Chocolate chips: One-third of a cup for the batter, plus a few extra to sprinkle on top because more chocolate is always a good idea!

 Cottage Cheese Brownies ingredients organized and measured on kitchen counter